Last updated 21 February 2020.

 Palermo, Sicily.
 The rugged capital of Italy’s southernmost island, and not somewhere that makes it onto the Italian itinerary of most travellers.
 When I visited Palermo in July 2019, I initially only planned on staying for 3 days, but as soon as I arrived and strolled around the narrow cobbled streets of the historical centre, I knew that I would end up staying for longer.

-My 3 days turned into 2 weeks, and as I write this, I am just days away from returning to Palermo, this time for a month.
-It is safe to say that Palermo truly stole my heart, and as I am passionate about promoting those destinations that don’t get enough love from tourists, I figured that I would write a travel guide to Palermo that includes everything from where I stayed in Palermo to all the best things to do in Palermo, day trips from Palermo, and how much to budget for a trip to Palermo, Sicily.
+My 3 days turned into 2 months, and as I write this article, I am currently looking to buy property in the charming capital of Sicily.
+It is safe to say that Palermo truly stole my heart, and as I am passionate about promoting those destinations that don’t get enough love from tourists, I figured that I would write a travel guide to Palermo that includes all the best things to do in Palermo, whether you’re a foodie or an adventure traveller.

-If you’re planning a trip to Palermo, or even if you’re not planning a trip but you’re curious to see what the Sicilian capital has to offer, then just keep reading!
+If you’re planning a trip to Palermo, or even if you’re not planning a trip but you’re curious to see what the Sicilian capital has to offer, then just keep reading for all the best things to do in Palermo!

 Psst – if you’re planning on spending a large amount of time in Palermo then be sure to check out the Expats in Palermo page to find cool social events with expats and locals!